alovajs/alovajs.github.io/docs/api/02-method.md

 ## method.onDownload()

-Bind the download event to obtain download progress information.
+Binding the download event, you can get the download progress information.- **Type**

-- **type**

 ```ts
 interface Method {